satellite-image-deep-learning/techniques/README.md

 - [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery.
 Train models and test on arbitrary image sizes with YOLO (versions 2 and 3), Faster R-CNN, SSD, or R-FCN.

-- [YOLTv4](https://github.com/avanetten/yoltv4) -> YOLTv4 is designed to detect objects in aerial or satellite imagery in arbitrarily large images that far exceed the ~600×600 pixel size typically ingested by deep learning object detection frameworks.
-Read [Announcing YOLTv4: Improved Satellite Imagery Object Detection](https://towardsdatascience.com/announcing-yoltv4-improved-satellite-imagery-object-detection-f5091e913fad)
+- [YOLTv4](https://github.com/avanetten/yoltv4) -> YOLTv4 is designed to detect objects in aerial or satellite imagery in arbitrarily large images that far exceed the ~600×600 pixel size typically ingested by deep learning object detection frameworks

 - [Tensorflow Benchmarks for Object Detection in Aerial Images](https://github.com/yangxue0827/RotationDetection)